Locally constrained flows and sharp Michael-Simon inequalities in hyperbolic space: Introduction

-where $p_{k}(R)=\omega_{n}f^{\frac{n+1-k}{n-k}}(\lambda^{'})^{k-1}\lambda^{n-k+1}(R)$, $W^{\lambda^{'}}_{0}(\Omega)=\int_{M} u d\mu_{M}=\int_{\Omega} (n+1) \lambda^{'} dvol$, $h_{0}(R)=W^{\lambda^{'}}_{0}(B^{n+1}_{R})$ and $h_{0}^{-1}$ is the inverse function of $h_{0}$.
-Equality holds in (\ref{1.13}) if and only if $M$ is a geodesic sphere centered at the origin. \end{theorem}
+where $p_{k}(R)=\omega_{n}f^{\frac{n+1-k}{n-k}}(\lambda^{'})^{k-1}\lambda^{n-k+1}(R)$, $W^{\lambda^{'}}_{0}(\Omega_{0})= (n+1)\int_{\Omega_{0}} \lambda^{'} dvol$, $h_{0}(R)=W^{\lambda^{'}}_{0}(B^{n+1}_{R})$ and $h_{0}^{-1}$ is the inverse function of $h_{0}$.
+Equality holds in (\ref{1.15}) if and only if $M_{0}$ is a geodesic sphere centered at the origin. \end{theorem}

 The paper is organized as follows.
-In Section 2, we recall some geometries of starshaped hypersurfaces in hyperbolic space $\mathbb{H}^{n+1}$, and collect some basic properties of normalized elementary symmetric functions and derive the evolution equations.
-In Section 3, we prove a priori estimate for the locally constrained mean curvature flow (\ref{1.9}), obtain its long time existence and convergence.
-The sharp Michael-Simon type inequalities in Theorem \ref{th1.13} and Theorem \ref{th1.17} will be proved in Section 4.
+In Section 2, we review the geometry of starshaped hypersurfaces in hyperbolic space $\mathbb{H}^{n+1}$, present some basic properties of normalized elementary symmetric functions, and derive the corresponding evolution equations.
+In Section 3, we establish a priori estimates for the locally constrained mean curvature flow (\ref{1.9}), prove its longtime existence and convergence.
+The sharp Michael-Simon type inequalities in Theorem \ref{th1.12} and Theorem \ref{th1.15} are proved in Section 4.